mmlacak/crochess/docs/source/libcc/concepts.rst

 Both linked lists are optional, if either (or both!) arguments are not given, function tries to do the most reasonable thing:

-    * If first linked list is not given (its inner pointer is :c:data:`NULL`), first linked list simply takes over second linked list.
+    * if first linked list is not given (its inner pointer is :c:data:`NULL`), first linked list simply takes over second linked list

-    * If second linked list is not given (its inner pointer is :c:data:`NULL`), no action is performed.
+    * if second linked list is not given (its inner pointer is :c:data:`NULL`), no action is performed

 Function returns valid weak pointer to a :c:term:`link` if successful, otherwise :c:data:`NULL` in case of an error.

-Returned weak pointer is to an extended portion of the first linked list (i.e. first :c:term:`link` from the second linked list), if second linked list was given (not :c:data:`NULL`).

-If second linked list was not given, returned weak pointer is to first :c:term:`link` in the first linked list.
+Returned weak pointer is either to first :c:term:`link` from the second linked list, if given; or to first :c:term:`link` in the first linked list.

 .. _lbl-libcc-concepts-linkedlists-free: